rama-o/morfosis/notes.md

 todo

-- add link for the websites
+- build app
-- add tests
+- add tests / if the test pass, it can be added to fdroid

 - confirmation message for deleting and clearing the queue
 - work in the branding
 - github organization
 - video demo
 - home page
 - design page
 - license page

 -----------------------------------------------------------

+- fix notification pack / use the github one
+- add link for the websites
 - testing loading files time
 - message for begin processing
 - use android notifications instead